B1ggDave/kotlinbyexample.github.io/examples/03_special_classes/04_Object.md

 </div>

 1. Create a rentPrice function, w/ parameters (regular days, festivity days, special days)
-2. Create rates object, where you set vars values
+2. Create a rates object, where you set the vars values
-3. Access object's vars
+3. Access the object's vars
 4. Print total
 5. Access the instance (initialization), calling fun

-You can have also **object declaration**: is not an expression, and cannot be used in a variable assignment, must be used directly:
+You can also have **object declaration**: it is not an expression and cannot be used in a variable assignment, but it must be used directly:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">